imoseidu/Bayesian-Modeling-of-Neonatal-Mortality/README.md

 - Explicit uncertainty quantification
 - Robust validation under data limitations

-This mirrors real-world analytics scenarios where data is incomplete, high-stakes, and costly to collect.
+This mirrors real world analytics scenarios where data is incomplete and costly to collect.

 ## Reproducing the Analysis